 Start Infrastructure Security PracticeA company is designing a multi-tier web application on AWS.
 The web tier must be accessible from the internet, but the application and database tiers must be isolated.
 The security team requires that all traffic between tiers be encrypted and that the application tier can only be accessed by the web tier.
 Which architecture should be used?

-Explanation: Option B is correct because it places the web tier in a public subnet with an Internet Gateway (IGW) for internet-facing access, while the application and database tiers reside in private subnets with no direct internet path.
+Explanation: This architecture places the web tier in a public subnet with an Internet Gateway (IGW) for internet-facing access, while the application and database tiers reside in private subnets with no direct internet path.
 Separate security groups enforce least-privilege: the web tier security group allows inbound HTTP/HTTPS (ports 80/443) from 0.0.0.0/0, the app tier security group allows inbound traffic only from the web tier security group (using a security group reference), and the database tier security group allows inbound traffic only from the app tier security group.
-This ensures encryption (e.g., TLS for web-to-app, and database-native encryption like TLS or AWS RDS encryption in transit) and complete isolation of the internal tiers.
+This enforces isolation and ensures that the application tier can only be accessed by the web tier.
+To satisfy the encryption requirement, you must explicitly implement encryption between tiers (e.g., TLS for web-to-app, and database-native encryption like TLS or AWS RDS encryption in transit).

 A company uses AWS Organizations with multiple accounts.
 The security team wants to enforce that all Amazon S3 buckets across the organization have server-side encryption (SSE-S3 or SSE-KMS) enabled.
 Which approach should be used to enforce this policy?

-Explanation: Option D is correct because Service Control Policies (SCPs) in AWS Organizations allow you to centrally deny API actions across all accounts.
+Explanation: Service Control Policies (SCPs) in AWS Organizations allow you to centrally deny API actions across all accounts.
 By creating an SCP that denies `s3:CreateBucket` unless the request includes encryption parameters (SSE-S3 or SSE-KMS), you enforce encryption at the point of bucket creation, preventing non-compliant buckets from ever being created.
 This is the only approach that proactively enforces the policy across the entire organization, rather than relying on detection or per-account configurations.

 A company is migrating a legacy application to AWS.
 The application requires two-way communication between the web servers and the database servers using TCP port 3306.
 The security team wants to follow the principle of least privilege.
 Which TWO actions should be taken to secure the traffic?

-Explanation: Option A is correct because security groups are stateful, so allowing outbound traffic on port 3306 from the web servers to the database security group automatically permits the corresponding return traffic.
+Explanation: Security groups are stateful, so allowing outbound traffic on port 3306 from the web servers to the database security group automatically permits the corresponding return traffic.
 This adheres to the principle of least privilege by specifying the destination as the database security group ID rather than a broad CIDR range, ensuring only the intended web servers can initiate the connection.

 A security engineer is reviewing the SQS queue policy shown in the exhibit.
 The queue is subscribed to an SNS topic in the same account.
 The security team has a requirement that only the SNS topic should be allowed to send messages to the queue.
 What is the issue with this policy?

-Explanation: Option A is correct because the second statement in the SQS queue policy allows any principal in the 10.0.0.0/8 IP range to receive messages from the queue, which violates the security requirement that only the SNS topic should be allowed to send messages.
+Explanation: The second statement in the SQS queue policy allows any principal in the 10.0.0.0/8 IP range to receive messages from the queue, which violates the security requirement that only the SNS topic should be allowed to send messages.
 The policy should restrict the `sqs:SendMessage` action to the SNS topic using a condition like `aws:SourceArn` and should not include a broad `Effect: Allow` for `sqs:ReceiveMessage` without restricting the principal or source.

 +15 more Infrastructure Security questions available